 How do I get the most out of these knuckles?

-However, if you are running either;
+If you are running either;

 S13/R32 subframe we recommend a traction arm length of 218mm measuring from centre hole to centre hole.